apache/openwhisk/docs/actions.md

 # Creating and invoking OpenWhisk actions

 Actions are stateless code snippets that run on the OpenWhisk platform.
-An action can be written as a JavaScript, Swift, or Python function, a Java method, or a custom executable program packaged in a Docker container.
 For example, an action can be used to detect the faces in an image, respond to a database change, aggregate a set of API calls, or post a Tweet.
+An action can be written as a JavaScript, Swift, Python or PHP function, a Java method, any binary-compatible executable including Go programs and custom executables packaged as Docker containers.

 Actions can be explicitly invoked, or run in response to an event.
 In either case, each run of an action results in an activation record that is identified by a unique activation ID.
 The input to an action and the result of an action are a dictionary of key-value pairs, where the key is a string and the value a valid JSON value.
 Actions can also be composed of calls to other actions or a defined sequence of actions.

 ## Prerequisites